RTippin/messenger/docs/ChatBots.md

 ### General Flow

 - Register your custom bot handlers (more on that below).
+- Register your custom packaged bot bundles (more on that below).
 - A bot can be created in a group thread with bots enabled.
 - The bot will have actions attached, where the actions have triggers and a handler that will be resolved when a match is found against message sent.
 - When a message is sent, we fire our `NewMessageEvent`.